castle-engine/castle-engine/doc/README_about_index_xml_files.txt

   They have lot's of properties, and almost all their properties can be set by appopriate XML attribute.

+- radius: (default 0.0) Radius used for collision detection with this creature.
+  If you don't set radius in resource.xml file (or set it to default value 0.0), we will calculate a sensible default radius based on the bounding box of the creature.

+- middle_height: (default 0.5) Position of eyes of the creature, used for various collision detection routines.
+  See T3DCustomTransform.MiddleHeight documentation.

+  Game developers can use the Base3D.RenderDebug3D variable to easily visualize the bounding sphere (and other things) around resources.
+  The bounding sphere is centered around the point derived from "middle_height" setting and with given (or automatically calculated) "radius".

+- flying: False or True to indicate if creature / item is affected by gravity.

+  Missile creatures (resources with type="Missile", indicating TMissileCreatureKind implementation, or other type indicating your custom class descending from TMissileCreatureKind) are an exception here: they ignore this setting.
+  Missiles have special approach to gravity (see direction_fall_speed) and are not affected by normal gravity settings.

+- fall_speed: the speed (in units per second) of falling down because of gravity.
+  Default is 10 (see CastleResources.DefaultFallSpeed constant).

+  Note that the gravity direction is controlled by your level 3D model, see "Which way is up" section in the engine tutorial.

+  Currently, falling down of creatures and items just uses this constant speed.
+  In the future, we plan to add properties to control mass and air friction and perform more physically-correct simulation of falling down.

+  This has no effect for resources (creatures or items) with flying="True".
+  This also has no effect for missile creatures (their flying="Xxx" is ignored, as documented above).

+- grow_speed: the speed (in units per second) of growing.
+  Default is 5 (see CastleResources.DefaultGrowSpeed constant).

+  The "growing" is used to allow non-flying creatures to climb stairs.
+  The creature can move whenever a sphere (see "middle_height" and "radius" settings mentioned above) can move.
+This means that part of the bounding box (part of the T3DCustomTransform.PreferredHeight) may temporarily "sink" into the ground.
+The growing, controlled by this property, allows the creature to go up.

+- direction_fall_speed: (default 0) The gravity of missiles.
+  This works by gradually changing the missile direction to point downward (in the same direction where gravity pulls).

+  (Only for missiles, that is: resources with type="Missile", indicating TMissileCreatureKind implementation, or other type indicating your custom class descending from TMissileCreatureKind.)
 ------------------------------------------------------------------------------
 Specifically about level.xml: